filiptibell/roblox-ui/README.md

 -   Integration with [Wally](https://github.com/UpliftGames/wally)
     -   Button for opening the wally manifest, similar to the one for the rojo manifest
-    -   Hovering over the root of a tree for info about version, description, ...
+    -   Hover cards for wally link files displaying name, version, desc, and link to wally page
-    -   Special "package" icon for projects that are publishable and have a script as the root
+    -   Special "package" icon for wally link files
 -   Properties panel
     -   Simple text view of properties
     -   Editing properties for simple `.model.json` or `.meta` files